vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

 screens['Screen1'].imgCurrentWeather.source = table.concat({'http://openweathermap.org/img/wn/', data.WeatherActual[0].icon, '@2x.png'})
 {% endhighlight %}

-## Preparing the weather forecast
+## Prepare the weather forecast

-For the daily forecast we use a different call, it's "forecast" instead of "weather" in the URL.
+For the daily forecast, we change the call slightly: We use `forecast` instead of `weather`, in the endpoint.
 The rest of the logic stays the same.
-The example shows how to use the geographical coordinates instead of the city name.
+This example shows how to use the geographical coordinates, instead of the city name.

 http://api.openweathermap.org/data/2.5/forecast/daily?lat=25.0375198&lon=121.5636796&units=metric&appid=59067774c13632559